prarsena/CS180-Fall2024-LectureNotes/Chapter 4 - Files.md

 - To open a file for text output you create an instance of the PrintWriter class.
   `PrintWriter outputFile = new PrintWriter("StudentData.txt");`
-  Pass the name of a file that you want to open as an argument to the PrintWriter object constructor. **Warning:** if the file already exists, it will be erased and replaced with a new file.
+  Pass the name of a file that you want to open as an argument to the PrintWriter object constructor. **Warning:** if the file already exists, it will be OVERWRITTEN with a new file.
 	- Unless you specify a directory, the file is written in the location where the java class is run from.
 - The PrintWriter class allows you to write data to a file using the `print` and `println` (and `printf` methods, as you have been using to display data on the screen.
 	- Just as with the System.out object, the `println` method of the PrintWriter class will place a newline character after the written data.